hbenitez-un/max30102_gui/README.md

 A Python-based graphical user interface (GUI) for real-time visualization and heart rate analysis using the **MAX30102 pulse oximeter sensor**.
 Designed for the **Raspberry Pi**.

 ✅ Tested on Raspberry Pi 3B.
+✅ Tested on Raspberry Pi OS Lite (headless).
 ✅ Tested on Python 3.11.2.

+** Important**
+Using MobaXterm for remote access and display forwarding on Raspberry Pi OS Lite (no GUI).
+This allows you to run the GUI application over SSH from a Windows PC, even when the Pi itself has no desktop environment.

 ---